zerostaticthemes/jekyll-serif-theme/docs/_team/jooah-bae.md

 role: "Developer"
 ---

 Jooah Bae is a third-year Health Information Science student at the University of Victoria.
-She has previously worked as an system analyst as a CO-OP at the Vancouver Coastal Health Authority.
+She has previously worked as a system analyst as a CO-OP at the Vancouver Coastal Health Authority.